Moduli space of $J$-holomorphic subvarieties: -holomorphic tori

 However, in general, this new ``addition" $f_1$ is not associative albeit commutative, thus gives rise only a loop structure instead of an abelian group.
 Even if we have shown that the moduli space $\mathcal M_H=\mathbb CP^2$ for any tamed almost complex structure, we do not have an authentic linear system structure in general.
 While our desired result $\mathcal M_{2H}=\mathbb CP^5$ follows from the generalization of Lemma \ref{ellcurv} for $n=6$ by replacing the addition by the function $f_2$.
 Notice that $f_2$ is not determined by $f_1$ in general, although it is true for the integrable case as we will explain in a moment.
 More generally, we expect a generalization of the fibration from $\hbox{Sym}^6(T^2)$ to $T^2$ where the projection is given by $f_1^-(f_2(x_1, \cdots, x_5), x_6)$.

 Return to integrable complex structure, the associativity of the addition is equivalent to

-{\bf Caylay-Bacharach theorem:} {\it If two (possibly degenerate) curves in $3H$ intersect at $9$ points, then any other curve passing through $8$ of them also passes through the ninth point, where intersection points are counted with multiplicities.}
+{\bf Cayley-Bacharach theorem:} {\it If two (possibly degenerate) curves in $3H$ intersect at $9$ points, then any other curve passing through $8$ of them also passes through the ninth point, where intersection points are counted with multiplicities.}

 In fact, we first choose points $x, y, z$ and the zero.
 Then by drawing lines, the intersections with the elliptic curve would give other $4$ points $x+y, -(x+y), y+z, -(y+z)$.
 The ninth point has two expressions, $(x+y)+z$ or $x+(y+z)$, from two different sets of $3$ lines.
-Then the associativity follows from the Caylay-Bacharach theorem.
+Then the associativity follows from the Cayley-Bacharach theorem.